ashfurrow/blog/source/blog/2019-03-23-learning-from-other-programming-communities.html.markdown

 While Apple might be able to provide a great foundation, _I'm a roads-and-bridges kind of developer_.
 I want to be able to improve my own tools, and I often find myself frustrated.
 Apple might have those twenty three stories to build on top of, but the JavaScript ecosystem is _huge_ and they're questioning the idea that you can only build so much complexity before it collapses under its own weight.
 That's great – I love questioning dominant paradigms!
 But it's also terrifying.
 Used responsibly, JavaScript can be used to start on a higher floor than native iOS development _and_ help you erect _ten_ stories of scaffolding – all on a platform _you_ own.

 With all that said, with open hearts and clear minds, I'd like to share some of the practical affects of this rather philosophical distinction.
 What _are_ the actual advantages/disadvantages to both native iOS and JavaScript?
-In what's sure to make everyone mad, here are some concrete things I think make native iOS and JavaScript development both amazing and awful.
+In what's sure to make everyone mad, I've mocked up a conversation to describe why native iOS and JavaScript development are  both so amazing and both so awful.

 BEGIN_NARROW